Eastern Roman army: Army size

 Warren Treadgold estimates that the Eastern Roman army had about 3,500 scolae or guards, 104,000 field army soldiers, with an uncertain number of sailors, and 195,500 border army soldiers, again with an uncertain number of sailors, in 395.

-Treadgold also estimates that the Eastern Roman army had about 150,000 field army soldiers, with an uncertain number of sailors, in 559, late in the period of Justinian.
+Treadgold also estimates that the Eastern Roman army had about 150,000 field army soldiers, in 559, late in the period of Justinian.
+He later estimated that the number of frontier troops and sailors was 229,000, which brought the total size of the army to well over 300,000.

 Treadgold also estimates that the Eastern Roman army had about 80,000 field army soldiers, with an uncertain number of sailors, in 641, after the Islamic conquest of Syria and Egypt.

 Numbers

 The size of the Eastern army in 395 is controversial because the size of individual regiments is not known with any certainty.
 Plausible estimates of the size of the whole 4th-century army (excluding fleets) range from c.
 400,000 to c.
 600,000.
 This would place the Eastern army in the rough range 200,000 to 300,000, since the army of each division of the empire was roughly equal.

 The higher end of the range is provided by the late 6th-century military historian Agathias, who gives a global total of 645,000 effectives for the army "in the old days", presumed to mean when the empire was united.
 This figure probably includes fleets, giving a total of c.
 600,000 for the army alone.
 Agathias is supported by A.H.M.
 Jones' Later Roman Empire (1964), which contains the fundamental study of the late Roman army.
 Jones calculated a similar total of 600,000 (exc. fleets) by applying his own estimates of unit strength to the units listed in the Notitia Dignitatum.
 Following Jones, Treadgold suggests 300,000 for the East in 395.

 But there are strong reasons to view 200,000 as more likely: